 U.S. Passports and Consular Reports of Birth Abroad (CRBA) are produced at facilities in the United States.
+Your application will be reviewed for completeness and accuracy once received by our office.
+Then we will contact you to inform you if any documents are missing or to schedule an appointment.
 After your interview and approval notification, processing time is usually approximately 3 weeks, can take as long as one month for applicants born in Greece.
-If you are also applying for a Passport Card, you should note that it takes approximately 6 months to process.
+If you are also applying for a Passport Card, you should note that it takes approximately 4 months to process.

 If your child was born in a different country, the application will be sent to the U.S. Embassy or U.S. consulate covering that location for approval and issuance of the Consular Report of Birth Abroad.
 We can process your child’s U.S. passport once the Consular Report of Birth Abroad is received by our office.
 Processing time could be several month.